mikejoh/ekj-stack/README.md

-# The EK + J stack
+# The EKJ stack

-This stack are running Elasticsearch and Kibana + Jenkins (with various plugins)
+Maintained by: mikejoh and pal-pq

+This stack is used to test Elasticsearch, Kibana and Jenkins (with various plugins), the goal is to have an environment to proof of concept shipping relevant Jenkins build/job data to Elasticsearch and visualize it with Kibana.

+More info on the work in progress can be found [here](https://github.com/mikejoh/ekj-stack/blob/master/TESTING_PLUGINS.md).

 ## Components

 * Elasticsearch
 * Kibana
 * Jenkins
-  * Configuration as Code
-  * Logstash

 ## How-to